 Many people are ready now, though – proven by electric car sales growing over 180 percent last year, to almost 110,000.
 They may have a driveway, with room for an electric car charge point, which is included with every electric car taken on the Motability Scheme.
-Even those who don’t have off-street parking are supported on the Motability Scheme, with free of charge access to the bp pulse charging network which is located at motorway service stations, car parks and other convenient locations.
+Even those who don’t have off-street parking are supported on the Motability Scheme, with free of charge access to an on-street charging network which is located at motorway service stations, car parks and other convenient locations.

 The ease of use and smooth driving characteristics of electric cars will definitely impress, and the downsides will be minimal.
 The fact there are already several popular mainstream electric vehicles available at nil Advance Payment is certain to see more Motability Scheme customers consider a pure electric vehicle as their next car.

 The focus on electric cars is to the continued detriment of diesel.
 Last year, diesel car sales slipped further, partly due to the fuel’s negative connotations, but also thanks to the ever-improving performance and efficiency of petrol models.
 For some, the long-distance economy and driving range of diesel is still a draw – and the sheer pulling power of diesel engines in large vehicles takes some beating – but I expect the decline to continue in 2021.

 There are positives: we have escaped the worst immediate impact of Brexit, car makers have proven to be innovative and flexible during the pandemic, and there are vaccines on the way.
 Manufacturers haven’t stopped developing better cars either, ones that are safer, more comfortable and more efficient than ever before.